neondatabase/website/content/docs/reference/cli-create-app.md

 ## Your local app directory

-After running the `create-app` command, you can explore your new bootstrapped app on your local machine.
-Your app directory will appear similar the the following, depending on the selections you made:
+After running the `create-app` command, you can explore your new bootstrapped app in your local app directory.
+It will appear similar the the following, depending on your selections:

 ![local app directory](/docs/reference/create_app_local_dir.png)